bifrost/CarND-Behavioral-Cloning-P3/writeup_template.md

 All augmentation was implemented into the data generator (model.py lines 87-152).

 By monitoring the loss for track 1 I selected epocs 20 to prevent overfitting.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.
-For track 2 I has to increase the epocs to 100.
+For track 2 I had to increase the epocs to 100.